tangrams/ProceduralTextures/README.md

 # Procedural Textures
 by [Patricio Gonzalez Vivo](https://github.com/patriciogonzalezvivo)

-The [Tangrams](https://github.com/tangrams) teams ([web](https://github.com/tangrams/tangram) and [native](https://github.com/tangrams/tangram-es) ) are excited on the possibilities of using OpenGL Shading Language for rendering maps.
-We use them on everything from geometry extrusion to light effects.
+The [Tangrams](https://github.com/tangrams) teams ([web](https://github.com/tangrams/tangram) and [native](https://github.com/tangrams/tangram-es)) are excited about the possibilities of using the OpenGL Shading Language to render maps.
+We use them for everything from geometry extrusion to lighting effects.

-Another use of GLSL Shaders is for generating procedural textures on realtime.
-This allow mappers to make interesting patterns programmatically and apply them on different geometries  using custom rules.
+Another use of GLSL Shaders is for generating procedural textures in real time.
+This allows mappers to make interesting patterns programmatically and apply them to different geometries using custom rules.

-This [repository](http://github.com/tangrams/ProceduralTextures) and [on-line gallery](http://tangrams.github.io/ProceduralTextures/) shows a small collection of examples to inspire map makers to use, code and share generative textures for maps.
+This [repository](http://github.com/tangrams/ProceduralTextures) and [on-line gallery](http://tangrams.github.io/ProceduralTextures/) show a small collection of examples to inspire mapmakers to use, code and share generative textures for maps.

-## How to install this gallery in your local machine?
+## How to install this gallery on your local machine?

 * Clone this repository locally and run a Python HTTP Server.